bitgold7/bitcoin/README.md

 BitGold connects to the BitGold peer-to-peer network to download and fully validate blocks and transactions.
 The protocol targets 8-minute block times and the block subsidy halves every 90 000 blocks.
-In addition to proof-of-work, BitGold implements proof-of-stake staking so holders can help secure the network.
+BitGold implements proof-of-stake staking so holders can help secure the network.
 The software also includes a wallet and graphical user interface, which can be optionally built.
 The current release implements Proof-of-Stake 3.1, adding dynamic stake weighting and cold staking support.